LEDIG STILLING VED UNIVERSITETET I BERGEN

 - Should be proficient in both written and oral English.

-- Should be interested in applying quantitative methods and preferably has experience with mainstream statistical packages (e.g. SPSS, Stata, SAS, or R).
+- Should have experience in applying quantitative methods and preferably has experience with building and analysing large-scale datasets with mainstream statistical packages (e.g., Stata or R).

 - Should be able to work independently as well as in a team.

-- Has research experience within one or more themes that relate to the project, for example, democracy (elections, voting behaviour, political parties, representation) or governance (institutions, policy making, policy implementation, multilevel governance).
+- It is preferable that the candidate has some research experience within one or more themes that relate to the project, for example, intergovernmental relations, federalism, local and regional governance, multilevel governance, institutions, policy making, policy implementation.

 - Is willing to disseminate research results beyond the academic community.